Menkaura81/Anyshift/README.md

 ### How to use AnyShift

 You can uncompress Anyshift in any directory you want.
 Included in the zip comes an ini file that can be edited manually but it is preferable that you run 'Anyshift_config.exe' so you know exactly wich id has your shifter assigned.

+Anyshift works in two modes:
+    1 Simulated key pressed mode
+    2 Memory write mode

+In MEMORY WRITE MODE, values for gears are written directly to memory when you select a gear in the shifter.
+In this mode is impossible that Anyshift desynchronize with the game, but as every version of an emulator use distinct base memory addresses, and every game manages memory at his own way, this mode is only supported in DOSBox 0.74 (not 0.74-2 or 0.74-3) and with the listed games in the presets csv.
+You can find offsets for another games and if the game works like any of the supported games your offset will work, but i can´t support changes in code for the vast amount of games created for PC.
+I hope you undestand.
+As Anyshift is open source, you can try to make your game work changing the code.
+I encourage you to do it, and please share your results in the repository.
-You can choose wich joystick is used to select gears, wich keys are pressed for upshift and downshift, and if you want the gear to be neutral if there is no gear selected in the shifter (this won´t work in old games, but i included the option, just in case).

-First of all you have to configure the game keys for upshift and downshift.
+In SIMULATED KEY PRESSED MODE, you can choose wich joystick is used to select gears and wich keys are pressed for upshift, downshift and reverse.
+Anyshift can desynchronize with the game some times, but you can use the keyboard keys to resync.
+In this mode you have to configure the game keys for upshift and downshift.
 Then you have to run Anyshift_config.exe to configure button imputs from your shifter.
 Then choose the same keys in anyshift than you did in the game.
 There are more options to choose depending on the game you want to use anyshift with.
 We´ll cover them later.

 Two video examples of Anyshift running: